defoe-code/defoe/docs/specify-data-to-query.md

 193201290.34.xml  193202343.34.xml ...
 ```

-So, the configuration file for this dataset **do not require a list of XML files** to query.
+So, a data file for a NLS dataset (e.g. Chapbooks, Scottish gazetteers, Encyclopaedia Britannica, etc) **do not require a list of XML files** to query.
 Instead, it just require **a list of directories** to query.

 ---
 ## Arbitrary XML documents